Ryan Hudson – Vocals, Guitars

 With the release of their self-titled debut EP in 2010 and a string of singles in 2012-13, the band established a solid fanbase, not only in Southern California but across the globe, receiving accolades from as far away as The U.K. and The Netherlands.
 After several successful regional tours and an untold number of packed shows in legendary Hollywood rock-clubs, the band took some time to record a proper album.

 The band released a new EP, 7th Street Shuffle, in September 2018.
-With 5 new tracks that took their solid foundation of no frills rock and roll and expanded the sound into sonically new directions without any of the edge that garnered so much attention from their very beginning.
+With 5 tracks that took their solid foundation of no frills rock and roll and expanded the sound into sonically new directions without losing any of the edge that garnered so much attention from their very beginning.
+They took to the road in 2019 to support the EP, going as far as Mexico, Canada, and Sweden.
+With glowing reviews in each stop.